orblivion/offline-cryptoparty/crypto_during.md

 * You can now verify file integrity (Linux and Mac have this built in)
   * Not authenticity, that's GPG

+#### Note

+I'm actually not sure whether thunderbird GPG and Enigmail are already signed using the same system.
+Could you check it?
+Perhaps this whole process is actually much simpler for you.
+Though, not sure who the certificate authorities would be.

 ### People with GPG already - Verify GPG installers

 * Get and trust keys